 Dutch residential mortgage market in prospectusses

 Prospectusses of Dutch RMBS transactions also contain information on the Dutch residential mortgage market.
 In order to provide a recent overview of the market, this part of the prospectus will be updated quarterly.
 The latest version of this document and an archive of previous versions of the document can be downloaded below.

-After a number of years of decline, the Dutch consumer loan market started to grow again in 2015 and 2016.
+After a number of years of decline, the Dutch consumer loan market started to grow again from 2015 onwards

 The growth was due both to a positive consumer mood translating in increased expenditures and the reduction in the permitted Loan-to-value for mortgage loans, leading to an increased use of consumer loans for housing purposes (furniture, decoration, but also transfer tax, notary costs and other costs related to the purchase or improvement of a house).